-Mobility, which has represented a critical scientific category and political driver, is currently under public strong scrutiny: has mobility lost its potential for social cohesion and political integration?
+Mobility, which has represented a critical scientific category and political driver, is currently under strong public scrutiny: has mobility lost its potential for social cohesion and political integration?
 Europe Beyond Mobility: Mobilities, Social Cohesion and Political Integration assesses this question by focusing on the European integration process, conceptualized as a political project for the promotion of different flows of mobility.

-Mobility has been a fundamental tool to strength territorial and political integration among European countries.
+Mobility has been a fundamental tool for territorial strength and political integration among European countries.
 Based on a realistic understanding of the potentials and limits of mobility, this book pleads for a "resonant mobility" in the interest of a renovated European integration process.
 It examines how, in opposition to those advocating for national borders and mobility restrictions, the EU needs to explore new regulatory models which limit mobility’s adverse social, economic, and environmental impacts and make accessible the benefits of alternative flow models.
-It also provides an analytical framework for the study of current trends of mobility limitation, migration restriction, and re-bordering, and offers a complementary and innovative framework for the study of globalization.
+It also provides an analytical framework for the study of current trends of mobility limitation, migration restriction and re-bordering, and offers a complementary and innovative framework for the study of globalization.

-Europe Beyond Mobility will be of interest to academics and students as well as policy makers and practitioners internationally in the fields of mobility, migration, and border studies.
+Europe Beyond Mobility will be of interest to academics and students as well as policy makers and practitioners internationally in the fields of mobility, migration and border studies.

 Chapter 1: City Europa

 Chapter 4 From free movement to the obligation to be mobile

 Chapter 5: Towards new perspectives of cohesion for cross-border areas